thisyearnofear/IMONMYWAY/WARP.md

 ## Project Overview

-**Runner ETA** is a real-time location sharing application built with Next.js, TypeScript, and Socket.IO.
-It enables users to share live location updates with accurate ETA calculations based on running pace.
+**IMONMYWAY** is a decentralized betting protocol that combines real-time location tracking with financial accountability.
+Users stake tokens on their punctuality commitments and let others bet on their success.
+Built with Next.js, TypeScript, Socket.IO, and smart contracts on Somnia Network.

 ## Common Development Commands